sitepoint/wp_theme_basetheme/readme.txt

 Widgets

-Widgets are a great way of adding extra content to your site and Sitepoint Base has a whole assortment of them.
+Widgets are a great way of adding extra content to your site and SitePoint Base has a whole assortment of them.

 Main Sidebar: Appears in the sidebar on posts and pages Blog Sidebar: Appears in the sidebar on the blog and archive pages only